How to Review an Acord 25 Form Like a Pro

 How to Manage Acord 25 Forms

-Need someone to help efficiently track and manage all those certificates of insurance in your binder or file cabinet?
+Need someone to help track and manage all those certificates of insurance in your binder or file cabinet?
 SmartCompliance can help.
-Our easy-to-use, cloud-based COI management software helps store your Acord 25 forms, track their expiration’s, send automatic renewal requests, transcribe the information and compare to your requirements, so you can remain protected.
+Our easy-to-use, cloud-based COI management software helps store your Acord 25 forms, track their expiration’s, send automatic renewal requests, transcribe the information, and compare to your requirements, so you remain protected.

-Still uncertain on how to accurately or efficiently manage certificates of insurance?
+Still unsure about how to manage certificates of insurance?
 Utilize our team of insurance professionals who can take on the entire compliance review process for you.
 Request a free demo today to get started!